bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  The relationship between the tables in question is that each territory is assigned one employee while there may be many territories assigned to one employee.
+So this is a one to many relationship.
+One employee for possibly many territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  A situation where a document store is appropriate is any scenario where flexibility in the way the database is structured as well as the ability to scale is necessary.
+For example, an e-commerce site would be a good candidate for a document store system since the items on sale are constantly changing and so the flexibility in structure would be beneficial.
+A situation where it may not be appropriate is one where there are expected to be many transactions or when the data model is designed up front and doesn't change.
+One example would possibly be some banking database where queries are made constantly but the structure of the data never changes.

 - What is "NewSQL", and what is it trying to achieve?

+  "NewSQL" is a class of relational database systems that is trying to achieve the scalability of NoSQL models while also adhering to the ACID guarantees of a traditional database system.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this